ukan-computational-acoustics/ca-knowledgebase/tutorials/bem/BEM_in_words.md

 For each type of problem solvable by BEM, the starting point is a relevant _boundary integral equation_, which makes use of some combination of the above operators.
 These can be derived using the trace identities in the above (optional) section.

- Depending on the shape of $\Omega$ and the boundary conditions, there may be one or many possible BIE formulations of the form (2).
+ Depending on the shape of $\Omega$ and the boundary conditions, there may be one or many possible BIE formulations of the form {eq}`eq-bie`.
 The appropriate formulations are given below, sometimes there are multiple formulations which could be used.
 The formulation can often be simplified when considering problems on thin screens/plates, by _volume_ we refer to more typical scattering obstacles such as polygons in two dimensions and tetrahedra in three dimensions.
 By plates/screens, we refer to obstacles which are _thin_ in one direction, for example a square plate in three dimensions.
 And as is explained in the table, certain formulations are not well-posed at certain wavenumbers $k$, meaning that they may have multiple solutions.
 If our BIE is not well posed, then the approximate problem we solve later has no chance!

 | Material / BCs | Screen / volume | BIO $\mathcal{K}$ | RHS $f$ | Solvable? |
 |----------------|-----------------|---------------|-----|-------------|